Teki Paki

 Teki Paki is a 1991 puzzle arcade video game developed by Toaplan and published in Japan by Tecmo, Hong Kong by Honest Trading Co. and Taiwan by Spacy Co.
 Ltd.

 In Teki Paki, players compete for the highest score by stacking block pieces and making them disappear with a chain reaction by connecting them together.
-Home console conversions of the game, as well as a sequel for arcades were planned and under development, however neither project were ultimately released to the public for unknown reasons.
+Home console conversions of the game, as well as a sequel for arcades were planned and under development, but neither project were ultimately released to the public for unknown reasons.
 As of 2019, the rights to the title is owned by Tatsujin, a company founded in 2017 by former Toaplan member Masahiro Yuge and now-affiliate of Japanese arcade manufacturer exA-Arcadia alongside many other Toaplan IPs.

 Gameplay

 Teki Paki is a falling block puzzle game reminiscent of Puyo Puyo and Tetris, where the players' objective is to compete for the highest possible score by stacking up incoming block pieces that fall from the top of the playfield as a group of three, while avoiding to completely fill the screen with block pieces but failing to do so after they are unable to enter and fill the screen results in a game over, unless players insert more credits into the arcade machine to continue playing.

 During gameplay, three square blocks of random colors (red, blue, green, yellow, orange, purple, silver and gold) are dropped and these blocks can be arranged either vertically, horizontally or diagonally to make them disappear after five or more blocks are connected, while more blocks can be added before disappearing.
 By dropping the block pieces on top of another group placed in the playfield, one of the pieces is unlocked and players can maneuver this sole piece to fill spaces and aim for a chain erase.

 When five block pieces are connected, the game enters a new level and each one causes the block pieces to fall faster, with the highest level being 999.
 There are also two additional special blocks that appear on random occasions; the "Smiley" blocks connects with all the blocks on-screen and the "Bakudan" dynamite that erases all the blocks as well, in addition of granting a 100000-point bonus if players are successful in connecting five of them.
 The game hosts a number of hidden bonus secrets to be found, which is also crucial for reaching high-scores.